Marianne Maderna: Life

-Maderna's mother, Katharina, was a publisher's reader, her father the young people's writer Karl Bruckner.
+Maderna's mother, Katharina, was a publisher's reader, her father the children books writer Karl Bruckner.
 Maderna attended the Graphic Training and Research Institute in Vienna, Austria, from 1959 to 1964, then emigrated to the US.
 She returned to Austria in the same year and graduated from the Academy of Fine Arts Vienna in 1969 (MA 1972).
 In 1991 she was awarded the Honorary Prize of Lower Austria, and in 1996 the City of Vienna Prize for Visual Art.
 Maderna lives in Vienna and Aggsbach in Lower Austria.
 In 2014 she participated in the foundation of the MMMuseum in the Aggsbach Charterhouse.

 Her works can be found in the Artothek des Bundes im 21er Haus, Vienna, the Blickle Foundation, the Austrian Museum of the 21st Century, the Albertina Graphic Collection, the MUSA Collection of the City of Vienna, LENTOS Kunstmuseum Linz, the State Museum of Lower Austria, and the Austrian Sculpture Park in Graz.